fnproject/tutorials/Troubleshooting/README.md

 Great!
 But this two step procedure is a little tedious when you're developing and you just want the log of the last call.
 Fortunately there's a shortcut for just this case!
-You can use `last` instead of a call id to get the latest log.
+You can use `last` instead of a call id to get the log of the most recent function call.

 ![user input](images/userinput.png)
 >```sh